 No confusing alternative job titles here; it’s just known as Internal Audit!

 This is probably the most misunderstood of the categories.
-Chuck out those ideas of it being the same as External Audit – it’s not!
+Get rid of those ideas of it being the same as External Audit – it’s not!

 Internal Audit roles can be a great way of accessing certain industries, which ordinarily may not be accessible to you given your experience, and to gain an understanding of how a business actually works.
 Despite initial impressions, IA presents a commercial opportunity, so it’s worthwhile assessing the long-term opportunities that can be afforded to you by choosing an IA role at this stage in your career.

 Most of the Group FCs and executive-level finance professional we work with have spent some of their career in IA.
 Why?
-Because IA gives you access to senior (if not executive) management like no other role and will enable you to pick and choose your career path within the business in the future.
+Because IA gives you access to senior (if not executive) management like no other role and will enable you to pick and choose your career path within the business in the future, given the exposure you get in the role.
 If you’re particularly ambitious and are striving for the top, IA is a smart and strategic career move to jump you ahead of your peers, so it’s definitely one you should explore further.
-We asked Craig Doherty in CRH what he thought about working in Internal audit and here’s what he said…..

 All in all, the key takeaway here is to read beyond the title and get into the detail.
 Do your research on the organisational structure, establish what it is you want from your career and don’t get mislead by preconceptions you may have developed in external audit.